 Every mini-split system, regardless of the brand, is a miniaturized air-source heat pump.
 This means that the mini-split extracts heat energy from the outside air.
 It sends this heat energy into your home through the refrigerant line.
 Once the heat energy reaches the blower area, the fan blows cool air across the hot refrigerant line, thus increasing the temperature of the air.
 After the heat energy in the refrigerant dissipates, the system sends the refrigerant back outside to gather more heat energy to bring inside.
 This cycle continues until the room reaches the correct temperature and the system shuts down.
 Heat transfer in the refrigerant is accomplished by lowering the temperature of the refrigerant until it’s lower than the surrounding air.
 After that, thermodynamics can take over to put the heat energy where it’s needed.

 As mentioned, many people use a mini-split system to heat and cool only a single room.
 Since mini-splits are available in a variety of sizes, you can utilize them for rooms that are quite large, including garages, basements, or anywhere else that doesn’t currently have service from another type of HVAC system.
 In this scenario, a single indoor unit would be connected via the refrigerant line to a single outdoor unit.
-John Henry's Plumbing, Heating, and Air performs these installations quite often for both residential and commercial customers looking to add some extra comfort in hard-to-reach places.
+John Henry's Plumbing, Heating, Air, and Electrical performs these installations quite often for both residential and commercial customers looking to add some extra comfort in hard-to-reach places.
 However, keeping a single room in your home warm will only do a little good when your entire home is cold.

 The good news is that you can use multiple mini-split indoor units to heat multiple rooms in your home.
 In fact, if you want to, you can install an indoor unit in every room in your home, effectively giving you the whole-home comfort of a central HVAC system.
 The even better news is that having multiple indoor units doesn’t necessarily require multiple outdoor units.
 Unlike a conventional HVAC system, where you have to match the compressor outside with the fan inside, you can select a larger outdoor unit for your mini-split system to pair with the indoor units.
 This prevents you from cluttering your outside area with multiple HVAC units while still enjoying complete comfort inside.